bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - [Trigger Happy](https://foundryvtt.com/packages/trigger-happy/) - Create triggers for your players to spring traps or anything you can think of.
 - [Virtual Tabletop Assets - Tokenizer](https://www.vttassets.com/assets/vtta-tokenizer) - A tool to help generate token “token” images and their avatars.
   - NOTE: If you try to edit an actor who is in already placed in a scene, it will edit their Compendium entry but not the version of them already placed into the scene.
+- [VTT ReturnToSetup](https://github.com/ardittristan/VTTReturnToSetup) - Adds a return to set up button on the main login screen.

 ## General Ambiance
 - [Ambient Doors](https://github.com/EndlesNights/ambientdoors) - Customized sounds effects that trigger for all users when interacting with doors.